brui200/Masterthesis-Synthetically-Extending-a-Dataset-to-Improve-Machine-Learning-Prediction/README.md

-This repository contains the Master Thesis **"Synthetically Extending a Dataset to Improve Machine Learning Prediction - An Application in Tabular Marketing Data"** in .pdf format, together with the raw and un-cleaned Python files.
+This repository contains the Master Thesis **"Synthetically Extending a Dataset to Improve Machine Learning Prediction - An Application in Tabular Marketing Data"** in .pdf format, together with the raw and un-cleaned Jupyter notebook files.
 Message me for any questions: https://www.linkedin.com/in/gwmdebruin/

 **ABSTRACT**